awslabs/lambda-streams-to-firehose/README.md

 Use-cases:

-- AppendOnly: Set the env varible value to just `INSERT`
+- AppendOnly: Set the env variable value to just `INSERT`
-- UpsertOnly: Set the env varible value to just `INSERT,MODIFY`
+- UpsertOnly: Set the env variable value to just `INSERT,MODIFY`

 When this environment variable is not set, all types of events will be written.